 Visit our Photos of Ginza page to view slide shows of some our stage performances.

-Food: In addition to the live performances, an abundance of traditional Japanese cuisine will be offered, including the famous open pit, charcoal grilled chicken teriyaki dinner, teriyaki grilled veggi-burger dinner, udon (Japanese cold noodles), sushi, edamame and grilled corn on the cob.
-For dessert try the kintoki (Japanese snow cone topped with sweet azuki beans) or our Hawaiian Shave Ice.
+Food: In addition to the live performances, an abundance of traditional Japanese cuisine will be offered, including charcoal grilled chicken teriyaki dinner, teriyaki grilled veggi-burger dinner, udon (Japanese cold noodles), sushi, SPAM® Musubi, edamame and grilled corn on the cob.
+For dessert try the kintoki (snow cone topped with sweet azuki beans) or our Hawaiian Shave Ice.
 Japanese beer and sake will also be available for purchase.
-See our Menu page for more details on each food item.

 Our Temple: The Hondo (chapel) will be open for guests who are interested in learning about Buddhism.
 During stage intermissions, our minister will deliver brief talks about Shin Buddhism and answer any questions that visitors may have.

 Special Saturday Evening Jazz performance: Listening to Yoko Noge's 'Jazz Me Blues Band' guests will enjoy a fusion of Japanese folk music and contemporary "Chicago blues".
 Yoko will perform at 8:00 p.m. on Saturday evening.
 The admission fee to Ginza will be $12 starting at 7:00 PM on the night of the performance.
 For more information see our page highlighting Yoko Noge and her band.